codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 In this pipeline Codefresh:

 1. Checks out source code with the [git-clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/)
-1. Builds a docker image that gets named `my-app-image:master`.
+1. Builds a Docker image that gets named `my-app-image:master`.
 Notice the lack of `docker push` commands
-1. In the next step automatically uses that image and runs `python setup.py test` inside it.
-Again notice the lack of `docker pull` commands.
+1. In the next step, automatically uses that image and runs `python setup.py test` inside it.
+Again notice the lack of `docker pull` commands

 The important line here is the following: